Erethon/synnefo/docs/install-guide-centos.rst

     </VirtualHost>

-Create the file ``/etc/apache2/sites-available/synnefo-ssl`` containing the
-following:
+Now edit the file ``/etc/httpd/conf.d/ssl.conf``, delete the default ``VirtualHost`` on the file and add the following at the end of the file:

 .. code-block:: console